pwhisenhunt/Backbonejs-Router-Title-Helper/README.md

 });
 ```

 You can also specify a function or a router method name as the return value for a title.
-This is useful for when you need to compute a value for a title.
+This is useful when you need to compute a value for a title.
 For example:

 ```javascript
 var Router = Backbone.Router.extend({